Budgeting

 If money’s tight and it feels like this is out of reach, you probably need an emergency fund even more.
 When the unexpected happens, having this safety net will be that much more of a relief.
 Start by selling anything you don’t need or taking on a side hustle to earn money.
 Whatever it takes, it will be worth it.

 You can build your emergency fund by paying yourself first each time you’re paid – choose a regular amount to save that works for you.
-Use our budgeting tool to see how much you can manage, and find any extra money you can among your everyday expenses.
+Use our budget planner to see how much you can manage, and find any extra money you can among your everyday expenses.

 A separate account, but one you can get to within 24 hours.
 An online savings account (preferably earning a bit of interest) will do just fine, but perhaps with a different bank to keep it ring-fenced from your other everyday spending.
 This is not money to invest, it’s money for insurance – ‘self-insurance’ – since you’re covering yourself for the small disasters in life.